The Lieutenant and the Lady

 He spared Miss Trudeau a rather taciturn look.
 “In a moment.”

-“We haven’t time to chat with your … ah … acquaintance,” Miss Trudeau insisted, just shy of impoliteness while tugging on his forearm.
+“We haven’t time to chat with your…ah… acquaintance,” Miss Trudeau insisted, just shy of impoliteness while tugging quite forcefully on his forearm.

 Blaire’s temper heated at the way Miss Trudeau uttered acquaintance, as if Blaire were an undesirable, a courtesan or demimonde.